TranHuuNhatHuy/Projects_SelfDrivingCarEng/project2.1-3d-object-detection/PROJECT_REPORT.md

 ### 1. Visualize range image channels (ID_S1_EX1)

-In this task, a lidar range image from the  is given, which is extracted and visualized in a grayscale format, as seen below.
+In this task, a lidar range image from the Waymo Open Dataset is given, which is extracted and visualized in a grayscale format, as seen below (please note that range image is cropped to +/- 90 degrees from the original range data).

 ![Sequence 1, frame 0](img/report_imgs/image.png)